ellepereira/fe-best-practices/react.md

 If necessary to have logic that extends multiple endpoints we make it clear by calling the module a "model" instead.
 Using the example above we could have a `AuthModel` that uses both login and register endpoints.

 ### Interceptors
 Interceptors are functions that act on all API requests or responses.
-They are meant to connect the application state and API functionality.
+They are meant to connect the application state and API functionality, effectively keeping both sides pure and unaware of each other.

 Examples:
 An auth request interceptor can inject inject our login token to all requests: